troutlytics/troutlytics-backend/README.md

-# 🐟 Troutlytics Backend
+# Troutlytics Backend

 [![Python application](https://github.com/troutlytics/troutlytics-backend/actions/workflows/python-app.yml/badge.svg)](https://github.com/troutlytics/troutlytics-backend/actions/workflows/python-app.yml)

 ## Description

-**Troutlytics** is a data-driven Python application that scrapes and stores trout stocking data for Washington State lakes.
+This backend for **Troutlytics** is an ETL pipeline made with Python that scrapes and stores trout stocking data for Washington State lakes.
 It runs on a scheduled AWS Fargate task and stores results in an Aurora PostgreSQL database for use in dashboards, maps, and analysis tools.

 ---

-## 📦 Project Structure
+## Project Structure

 ```bash
 .